Research in Brief 52

 Solomon Rukundo

-Solomon Rukundo is a lawyer and a Manager – Taxation at Grant Thornton Uganda and a research associate at the Mawazo Tax Policy Research Centre in Kampala.
-He was 4 previously a Supervisor in the Rulings and Interpretations Unit of the Business Policy Division of Uganda Revenue Authority where he worked for seven years.
+Solomon Rukundo is a lawyer and a Taxation manager at Grant Thornton Uganda and a research associate at the Mawazo Tax Policy Research Centre in Kampala.
+He was previously a Supervisor in the Rulings and Interpretations Unit of the Business Policy Division of the Uganda Revenue Authority, where he worked for seven years.

 Cette publication est disponible en français